Switzerland's lead in the number of Bitcoin ATMs — a lesson for Germany

 Importantly, most locations do not try to build their image through a prestigious address.
 Practicality is what counts.
 The machines are located on central streets, in places with clear opening hours and recognizable surroundings.
 The user should know where they are going and what to expect.
 Functionality wins over prestige.

 This is a real advantage for visitors from Germany.
-A visit to Bitcoin ATM Zurich doesn’t require a special trip.
+A visit to a Bitcoin ATM in Zurich doesn’t require a special trip.
 You can easily combine it with a workday, a layover, or a short stay in the city.

 Transparency as an element of infrastructure – the example of Rothbard